 In order to meet the staffing needs of the Center, substitute staff are hired to fill absences or to cover lunch breaks.
 These staff are required to pass all background and security screenings before working in classrooms.
 If a substitute has accrued 180 work hours in the classroom, they can apply for a Teacher Aide position, giving them more responsibility in the classrooms.

 Volunteers and Interns are welcome at BCDC.
-We accept applications for volunteers from a variety of sources including area high schools, college departments, parents or family members, or community members.
+We accept applications for volunteers from a variety of sources including area high schools, University departments, parents or family members, or community members.
 Volunteers and Interns are not counted in ratio and are never allowed to be alone with any child.
 If they are scheduled for more than 15 total hours they must have three positive references, submit proper medical documentation, and pass a criminal history review.

 ABOUT THE PROGRAM

 BCDC is committed to providing the highest quality educational and nurturing environment.
 Class curriculums are designed to be developmentally appropriate, engaging, and supportive of children’s exploration of the world.
 Entering children are placed in an age-specific classroom.
 Each teaching team develops their curriculum, classroom design, and activities based on their children’s interests, skills, and developmental needs.

 Classroom Ages Served Teacher:Student Ratio Max group size